-We may not be able to continue to pay dividends on our preferred stock or common stock in the future which could impair the value of such stock.
+We may not be able to pay dividends on the preferred stock, which could impair its value.

 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year or the fiscal year before which the dividend is declared.
-We have paid a quarterly dividend on our preferred stock since May of 2005.
-In addition, we recently instituted and paid a quarterly dividend on our common stock.
-However, there is no assurance that we will be able to pay dividends in the future.
 Our ability to pay dividends in the future will depend on our financial results, liquidity and financial condition.
+We can not be sure that we will have the surplus or profits to make periodic dividend payments, and we can not be sure that we will be able to pay the periodic installments of the dividend on the preferred stock.